KRFOSS/kali-docs/virtualization/install-vmware-host/index.md

 To start with, you will need to download VMware.
 You can do this by going to [VMware's download page](https://www.vmware.com/uk/products/workstation-pro/).
 At the time of writing, the latest version is `15.5.1-15018445`.

-Alternatively, you can do the following command line method.
+Alternatively, you can do the following command line method:

 ```console
 kali@kali:~$ sudo apt install -y curl